BED & BREAKFAST ACADEMY BLOG

 5. Should you charge for B&B welcome basket goodies?

-Thank you Clare and Dave at the lovely School House B&B in Chapel Lawn for letting me use on of their B&B rooms for a photoshoot and to John at Shropshire and Beyond for allowing me to use their lovely calendars and postcards.
+Thank you Clare and Dave at the lovely School House B&B in Chapel Lawn for letting me use one of their B&B rooms for a photoshoot and to John at Shropshire and Beyond for allowing me to use their lovely calendars and postcards.

 What you include in your bed and breakfast welcome basket is going to depend on your time commitments, the type of guests you want to attract, budget and the cost.